An easy vegan hot chocolate recipe made from scratch using 6 wholesome ingredients, including cocoa powder and almond milk.

-It’s super easy to make hot chocolate vegan, dairy-free at home!
+It’s super easy to make hot chocolate vegan and dairy-free at home!
 All you need are 6 simple ingredients, one saucepan, or a microwave.

 Let me share below my tips to make the most delicious vegan hot chocolate with cocoa powder.